Tanvi170/Ice-Cream-Shop-Inventory-and-Billing-Management-/README.md

 ## Ice Cream Shop Inventory and Billing Management 🍦🛒💰

 #### 🎯 **Objective**
-To automate inventory tracking, stock updates, and billing processes, ensuring smooth shop operations and enhancing customer satisfaction.
+The Ice Cream Shop Inventory & Billing Management System is designed to automate inventory tracking, stock updates, and billing operations to improve efficiency and accuracy.
+By reducing manual efforts, preventing stock shortages, and ensuring seamless billing, this system enhances the overall management of an ice cream shop.

 ### 🌟 **Key Features**